rebelsky/sams-assorted-musings-reflections/_forthcoming.md

 ### "High priority"

-1. Pair programming with my peer educator.
+1. We've been Ologized.
+(Let's hope that we're not eulogized.)

+1. Fighting with fonts.
+(Fun with fonts?)

 1. Unpacking quantitative literacy.
 A group on campus has recently been upacking one of Grinnell's elements of the liberal arts [1]